astoilkov/console-powers/README.md

 ## Browser support

 The project supports Chrome, Firefox, Safari, Opera, IE7+.
-However, it will print messages without styles when they are not supported.
+It fallbacks to messages without styles when they are not supported.

 ## API